 Our review is designed to help you maximize your score on the Hematology Exam.
-StatPearls questions and articles are linked directly to American Board of Internal Medicine® and American Board of Osteopathic Medicine® content outlines.
+StatPearls questions and articles are based on our experts review of the American Board of Internal Medicine® and American Board of Osteopathic Medicine® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Hematology Exam.

-We have 1,133 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 550 PubMed indexed review articles related to the Hematology Exam.
+We have 1,121 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 469 PubMed indexed review articles related to the Hematology Exam.
 You can customize practice questions to anatomical and clinical Hematologist subject areas.
-In addition, you will have access to a 250 question pre- and post-test Hematology Exam to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test Hematology Exam to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores

 The StatPearls hematology prep questions, hematology review questions, and hematology test questions will help you achieve a top score on the Hematology Exam.
 504 authors and 12 editors have contributed to the development of the Hematology Exam content, which is continuously refined and updated to improve your learning experience.